ricardomm7/leaflink/docs/sprintC/us025/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

 * **AC1:** The entry must exist in the Agenda
-* **AC1:** A canceled task should not be deleted but rather change its state to "canceled."
+* **AC1:** A canceled task should not be deleted but rather change its progress state to "canceled."
 * **AC2:** The system should notify all team members assigned to the task about the cancellation.

 ### 1.4.
 Found out Dependencies